knpuniversity/rest/knpu/put-versus-post.rst

 PUT versus POST: one of those conversations you try *not* to have.
 It leads to broken friendships, rainy picnics, and sad-looking kittens.
-People are passionate about REST, and this is one of this really sensitive topics.
+People are passionate about REST, and this is one of the really sensitive topics.

 First, you can read the technical descriptions in the `rfc2616`_ document I mentioned earlier.
 It's actually pretty cool stuff.
 But this is more than